nutanix/libvfio-user/docs/vfio-user.rst

 * *Offset* into the region accessed.
 * *Region* is the index of the region accessed.
 * *Count* is the size of the data transferred.
-* *Data* is the data that was written to the device region.

 ``VFIO_USER_DMA_READ``
 -----------------------